wso2/docs-apk/en/docs/control-plane/api-management/control-plane-api-management-overview.md

   - Transport Level Security: Secure APIs using transport level security.
 HTTPS and Mutual SSL are supported.
 (Mutual SSL is not visible in the Publisher Portal)
   - Application Level Security: Secure APIs using application level security.
 OAuth2 and JWT are supported.
   - Endpoint: GraphQL Production Endpoint is supported.
   - Scope: Scope based access control is supported.
   - API Level and Resource Level Rate Limiting can be configured for APIs.(Not visible in the Publisher Portal)
   - API Deployment: Deploy APIs through the API Publisher.
+  - API Documentation: Document APIs through the API Publisher.
+  - API Testing: Test APIs through the API Publisher.
+  - API Lifecycle Management: Manage the lifecycle of APIs through the API Publisher.
+  - API Versioning: API Versioning and Default Versioning is supported.

+##### AI APIs: Create AI APIs through the Config Deployer.
+  - Application Level Security: Secure APIs using application level security.
+OAuth2, API Key and JWT are supported.
+  - Endpoint: AI Production Endpoint with API Key Backend Security is supported.
+  - Scope: Scope based access control is supported.
+  - API Level and Resource Level Rate Limiting can be configured for APIs.(Not visible in the Publisher Portal)
+  - API Deployment: Deploy APIs through the API Publisher.